-The Q-1 classification is for individuals coming to the United States temporarily to participate in an international cultural exchange program approved by the Secretary of Homeland Security for the purpose of providing practical training, employment, and the sharing of the history, culture, and traditions of the country of their nationality.
+The Q-1 visa classification allows you to come to the United States temporarily to participate in an international cultural exchange program that provides practical training and employment, and shares your country’s history, culture, and traditions.

-The total period of stay in the United States cannot exceed 15 months.
+The total period of your stay in the United States cannot exceed 15 months.

 How to File

 Your sponsoring organization must: